PRODUCTS & INNOVATION

 Miles is the only healthcare CEO to make it a decade on the prestigious top-30 CEOs list issued by Barron's each spring.
 Other CEOs who've been on the list 10 years or more include Warren Buffet (Berkshire Hathaway), Jamie Dimon (JPMorgan Chase), Larry Fink (BlackRock), Ma Huateng (Tencent Holdings) and Fred Smith (FedEx).

-The accomplishments in shaping and re-shaping the company during Miles' tenure are widely recognized by investors and business leaders across the country.
-Abbott's stock rose 49 percent in 2017, reaching several all-time highs, and the company has been named the industry leader in medical products on Fortune's Most Admired Companies list since 2013.
+The accomplishments in shaping and re-shaping the medical technology company during Miles' tenure are widely recognized by investors and business leaders across the country.
+Abbott's stock rose 49 percent in 2017, reaching several all-time highs.
+The company has also been named the industry leader in medical products on Fortune's Most Admired Companies list since 2013, , and among the world's most innovative companies by Clarivate five years running.

 "In truth, we've reinvented the company multiple times over the past 20 years," Miles said in a recent Forbes interview.
 "It's a continuous process of shaping the company for the future.
 We work very deliberately to ensure that we remain relevant and current to the people we serve and to the changes taking place in our environment."